Short Answer

 Contract Snapshot

-The market resolves to "Yes" if the Pro Basketball Board of Governors approves a new franchise before January 1, 2030, with verification from the Governing League.
-Otherwise, it resolves to "No" and closes by January 1, 2030, at 10:00 AM EST. The market may close and expire early if the "Yes" condition is met before this date.
+This market resolves to "Yes" if the Pro Basketball Board of Governors votes to approve a new franchise before January 1, 2030.
+Otherwise, it resolves to "No." The market will close and expire early if the event occurs, or by January 1, 2030, at 10:00 am EST if no new team is approved.

 Available Contracts